rockymiss/mcgraths-sweetshop/README.md

 McRocks is a cake supply shop that sells cakes supplies for professional and amateur cake makers.
 It’s main objective is to provide a variety of cake supplies for making occasion cakes such as birthday and wedding cakes.
 The website will also provide a space for customers to display their cake designs.

-Link to the deployed app is [here](https://mcgrathsshop.herokuapp.com/).
+Link to the deployed app is [McRocks Cake Supplies](https://mcgrathsshop.herokuapp.com/).

 -----